Mbah-Royce/Machine-Learning-Foundation/README.md

 Linear Algebra, Calculus, Probability, Statistics for machine learning This repository is divided into the sections above that highlights my studies on math related to concepts that would help me understand machine learning and data science as a whole.

-Linkedln learning and other resource are used for studies.
+Linkedln learning courses and other resource are used for studies.
+The content is this repository is made up work I learned from others and some by me.
+I acknowledge the work of every source used.
-I learned some applications of the above topic in machine learning
+I learned some applications of the above topic in machine learning.

 Linear Algebra:
   - Data (features/labels) are represent in vector form for computation in machine learning algorithm